MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 Add `MSDistribute` to your `start:withServices:` method to start App Center Distribute service.

-Insert the following line to start the SDK in your app's **AppDelegate.m** class for Objective-C or **AppDelegate.swift** class for Swift in the `didFinishLaunchingWithOptions` method.
+Insert the following line to start the SDK in the project's **AppDelegate.m** class for Objective-C or **AppDelegate.swift** class for Swift in the `didFinishLaunchingWithOptions` method.

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSDistribute class]]];